Nail the Kira Talent video interview

 Challenge: Conflict between coach and player.
 Player refused to play, coach refused to back down

-Action: I allowed some time, de-escalated the situation, chaired a meeting.
+Action: I allowed some time, de-escalated the situation, and chaired a meeting.

-Result: Realised it was a matter of soothing both egos, finding common ground.
+Result: Realised it was a matter of soothing both egos and finding common ground.
 Both wanted to win.
 Player returned.

 Traits: Leadership, team, negotiation, people skills, communication...